Start

 1. CRABBOX_COST_RATES_JSON explicit override

-2. provider live pricing EC2 Spot history / Hetzner server-type prices
+2. provider live pricing e.g. EC2 spot history, Hetzner server-type prices

 3. built-in fallback rates last-resort defaults

-Hetzner pricing converts via CRABBOX_EUR_TO_USD. crabbox usage queries GET /v1/usage and groups by user, org, provider, and server type.
+Hetzner pricing converts to USD via CRABBOX_EUR_TO_USD.
+Cost caps are set with the CRABBOX_MAX_* env vars (active-lease counts and monthly USD, globally and per owner/org); exceeding them fails creation with HTTP 429. crabbox usage queries GET /v1/usage and groups spend by user, org, provider, and server type.

-Crabbox assumes failures are normal: CLIs crash, SSH disconnects, cloud-init fails, provider calls partially succeed, Cloudflare retries, machines outlive local processes.
+Crabbox assumes failure is normal: CLIs crash, SSH disconnects, cloud-init fails, provider calls partially succeed, coordinator requests retry, and machines outlive local processes.
+The design response:

 • lease creation is idempotent where practical;